List of The Bear characters: Pete

-Pete Katinsky is Natalie's kind and loving husband.
-When Pete was is first introduced, he appeared to be "universally disliked by the family, [but] he turns out to be just a big softie—perhaps naive to the others' hardened ways, but charming because of his kind manner and willingness to look for the best in everyone."
-He was bullied by the male Berzattos for many years after he married Sugar, but Pete proved himself time and time again, demonstrating that "it takes a real man to face the Berzattos, let alone marry one."
+Pete Katinsky (Chris Witaske) is Natalie's kind and loving husband and baby Sophie's dad.
+When Pete was first introduced, he appeared to be "universally disliked by the family, [but] he turns out to be just a big softie—perhaps naive to the others' hardened ways, but charming because of his kind manner and willingness to look for the best in everyone."
+Pete works as a lawyer and helps the family with contracts for the restaurant.
+Pete, a recurring character, first appears in "Hands" in season 1.